spacecloud-io/space-cloud/docs/manual/user-management/index.md

 > Note: It is recommended to use your own user management module for a production environment.
 The current user management module is not production ready.

 User management is used for managing the various sign in methods which are generally used to develop applications.
-It's basically a means for the user to sign up or login into your application.
+It's basically a way for the user to sign up or login into your application.
 In addition to that it provides the user with a `JWT token` which is used in all the other modules for authentication and authorization.